pavlovvlad/CarND-Behavioral-Cloning-Project/writeup.md

 At the epoch 18 following values have been arrived: __Train loss: 0.0645; Validation loss: 0.0672__ That means that the model will make good predictions on both the training and validation sets.

-Unfortunatelly on the track two the vehicle still can not handle spiral curves with the higher curvatures which are appears (higher as 1/50 m radius).
+Unfortunatelly on the track two the vehicle still can not handle spiral curves with the bigger curvatures (> as 1/50 m radius).